-Though the pawpaw’s (Asimina triloba) only near relatives are tropical, and the pawpaw looks like a mango and tastes like a banana, they are not tropical but native to most of the eastern U.S. and even into Canada.
-It is hardy and relatively pest free (even deer don’t like it), and its tolerance to shade makes it suitable for intercropping with other trees.
+SOLD OUT!
+Though the pawpaw’s (Asimina triloba) only near relatives are tropical, and the pawpaw looks like a mango and tastes like a banana, they are not tropical but native to most of the eastern U.S. and even to Canada.
+It is hardy and relatively pest-free (even deer don’t like it), and its tolerance to shade makes it suitable for intercropping with other trees.

 Pawpaw fruits are nutritional powerhouses, even boasting more protein than a banana.
 The twigs and bark are known to contain a powerful anti-carcinogen, and the fruit has trace amounts, too.

-All our seedling trees are either from local fruit collected in Washington County, AR or from the Kentucky State University breeding program, the only pawpaw breeding facility in the country.
-These seed are all from named cultivars or from advanced selections in the KSU program; thus, the trees and fruit are superior!
-Specify “local’ or ‘KY’ seedlings when ordering.
+All our seedling trees are descended from pawpaws in the Kentucky State University breeding program, the only pawpaw breeding facility in the country.
+These seeds are all from named cultivars or from advanced selections in the KSU program; thus, the trees and fruit are superior!
+SOLD OUT!